microsoftwala/Trimble_assign/Readme.md

 By following these strategies, I ensured that the Chennai Emergency Management Dashboard delivers a fast, efficient, and scalable experience for all users, even under heavy load or during critical emergency events.

+## Prompts Overview
+1. GIS tools and spatial analysis: Leaflet.js, Mapbox, OpenLayers, etc.

+2. Give me api for reason wise for my project and example implementation also.

+3. Routing to safe zones in Chennai add how to implement with example code.

+4. How to work with weatherapi and route api in javascript.

+5. I want for 1 week information possibility also using weather api.

+6. How to make connection between Postgres and node js.

+7. How to use pg (important for connection between Postgres and Node)

+8. Some error related to frontend.

+9. How to use Leaflet and React together.